 Example of Directional Movement

-Notice that the Quad Vehicle has much more maneuverability than the single steer drive vehicle.
+The Quad Vehicle has much more maneuverability than the single steer drive vehicle.
 Single Steer Drive has the ability to move the vehicle either right or left while moving forward or backward.
 The Quad Vehicle has the ability to move in any direction, giving you more flexibility in your facility by saving aisle room, time, and money.
 Please note that the Dual Steer Drive configuration does not have all of the features of a Quad Vehicle.

 Example of Single Steer Turn